Professor Dumbledore’s office – Hogwarts’ tower sanctuary

 • Ask the staff about how “wild walls” allowed for dramatic camera angles and magical entrances.
 The set was often reconfigured across different films.

-• When taking photos, step slightly off-center to avoid glare from lighting or glass.
+• When taking photos, step slightly off-centre to avoid glare from lighting or glass.
 It’ll help capture sharper, clearer shots of what’s inside the set.

 • Rewatch key scenes set in Dumbledore’s office before your visit.
 It’ll help you appreciate how closely the real set matches moments from the films.